programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 # Overview

 The first question many researchers want to ask after collecting data is how similar one data sample---a text, a person, an event---is to another.
+It's a very common question for humanists and critics of all kinds: given what you know about two things, how alike or how different are they?
+Non-computational assessments of similarity and difference form the basis of a lot of critical activity.
+The genre of a text, for example, can be determined by assessing that text's similarity to other texts already known to be part of the genre.
+And conversely, knowing that a certain text is very different from others in an established genre might open up productive new avenues for criticism.
+An object of study's uniqueness or sameness relative to another object or to a group can be a crucial factor in the scholarly practices of categorization and critical analysis.

-Statistical measures of similarity are used to answer just this question, and they form the basis of many other clustering and classification techniques.
+Statistical measures of similarity allow scholars to think computationally about how alike or different their objects of studies may be, and these measures are the building blocks of many other clustering and classification techniques.
 This tutorial will talk through the advantages and disadvantages of three of the most common distance measures: city block or "Manhattan" distance, Euclidean distance, and cosine distance.
 It will also show you how to calculate these distances using the SciPy library in Python.

 # Preparation

 ## Suggested Prior Skills

 Though this lesson is primarily geared toward understanding the underlying principles of these calculations, it does assume some familiarity with the Python programming language.
-Code for this tutorial is written in Python3 and uses the Pandas and SciPy libraries to calculate distances, though it's possible to calculate these same distances using other libraries and other programming languages.
+Code for this tutorial is written in Python3.6 and uses the Pandas (v0.25.3) and SciPy (v1.3.3) libraries to calculate distances, though it's possible to calculate these same distances using other libraries and other programming languages.
 I recommend you work through some of [the *Programming Historian* Python lessons](https://programminghistorian.org/en/lessons/introduction-and-installation) if you are not already familiar with Python.

 ## Installation and Setup

 You will need to install Python3 as well as the SciPy and Pandas libraries.
-The easiest way to do this is through the [Anaconda Distribution](https://www.anaconda.com/distribution/).
-For more information about installing Anaconda, see [Text Mining in Python through the HTRC Feature Reader](https://programminghistorian.org/en/lessons/text-mining-with-extracted-features).
+The easiest way to do this is through the [Anaconda Distribution](https://www.anaconda.com/distribution/), which includes both SciPy and Pandas.
+For more information about installing Anaconda, see the [full documentation](https://docs.anaconda.com/anaconda/).

 ## Lesson Dataset

 You can run these distance measures on almost any data set that uses numerical features to describe specific data samples (more on that in a moment).
 For the purposes of this tutorial, you will use the results of a [TF-IDF analysis](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf) that I ran on a selection of 143 texts from the [*EarlyPrint* project](https://earlyprint.org/), a project (of which I am a collaborator) that has linguistically-annotated and corrected [EEBO-TCP](https://earlyprint.org/intros/intro-to-eebo-tcp.html) texts.
+TF-IDF, which stands for Term Frequency–Inverse Document Frequency, is a weighting system that assigns a value to every word in a text based on the relationship between the number of times a word appears in that text (its term frequency) and the number of texts it appears in through the whole corpus (its document frequency).
+It is often used as an initial heuristic for a word's distinctiveness and can give the researcher more information than a simple word count.

 Begin by [downloading the CSV file of TF-IDF results](assets/common-similarity-measures/1666_tfidf.csv).
 You can see the step-by-step instructions for how I created these results in [a tutorial on the *EarlyPrint* site](https://earlyprint.org/notebooks/tf_idf.html).
 To understand exactly what TF-IDF is and what calculating it entails, see Matthew J. Lavin's [Analyzing Documents with TF-IDF](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).